 TEST 1: Checking The Camshaft Position Signal With A Multimeter

-To get this show on the road the very first thing that we are going to do is connect the our multimeter to the signal wire of the camshaft sensor and then turn the engine by hand (that's right, we're not gonna use the starter motor).
+To get this show on the road, the very first thing we'll do is connect our multimeter to the camshaft position sensor signal wire, and then crank the engine by hand (we won't be using the starter motor).

-If the camshaft position sensor is OK, it will generate a voltage that will alternate between 10 Volts and 0 Volts (as we manually turn the engine).
+If the camshaft position sensor is OK, it'll produce a voltage that alternates between 10 Volts and 0 Volts (when we crank the engine manually).

-If the camshaft position sensor is bad, it'll stay stuck producing a voltage of about 10 volt and never drop to 0 Volts.
+When the camshaft position sensor is bad, it stays stuck, generating about 10 Volts that never drop to 0 Volts.

 OK, let's get started: